Deltaximity/portfolio-v4/src/data/content/my-portfolio-website.md

 I've resorted to standard `@keyframes` animations for now until I find a solution that computes locally but doesn't require the component to run on client.

 ### 2. Custom Markdown rendering for consistent design
 I've defined my own custom styles for handling markdown content.
 It's great, it's fast, but it has its limitations.
-I'm looking to expand its functionality in the future, such as having **split-column** views instead of using tables.
+I'm looking to expand its functionality in the future, such as having **split-column** views instead of relying on tables.

 ### 3. Preventing blurry images
 This one was confusing to get the hang of at first, but wow it's a game-changer!
-Next.js handles images differently than what I'm used to before, but wow the performance gains and data savings are real.
+Next.js handles images differently than what I'm used to before, but the performance gains and data savings are real.

 # Features